Haddon-Sandefur/Haddon-Sandefur.github.io/_posts/2023-12-10-raccoon-classifier.md

 Why raccoons?
-Because they're cool little fellas and my favorite animal :tm: (as you can probably ascertain from the theming on this website).
+Because they're cool little fellas and my favorite animal, as you can probably ascertain from the theming on this website.

 ![raccoon](/assets/images/2023-12-12-raccoon-classifier/istockphoto-1216661106-612x612.jpg)